MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ![](./etherscan-transaction.png)

 Congrats!
-You just deployed a smart contract to an Ethereum testnet.
+You just deployed a smart contract to an Nephele testnet.

 To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard](https://dashboard.alchemyapi.io/explorer).
 If you have multiple Alchemy apps make sure to filter by app and select **Hello World**.